Corylus sieboldiana

 Corylus sieboldiana is a species of flowering plant in the family Betulaceae.
-It is native to several parts of Eastern Asia, Including Amur, Inner Mongolia, Khabarovsk, Manchuria, Korea and Japan.
+It is a shrub native to northeastern Asia, including Japan, Korea, Manchuria and Inner Mongolia in northern China, and Amur Oblast, Chita Oblast, Khabarovsk Krai, and Primorsky Krai in southeastern Siberia.
+It grows up to 5 metres tall in mixed temperate forests and forest openings.

 Distribution and habitat

 Corylus sieboldiana is a shrub that lives in mountainous forests and thickets and is native mostly to Korea and Japan.

 Classification

 Corylus sieboldiana is classified under the genus Corylus in the family Betulaceae.